 The beauty of recycling steel and in particular aluminium, is that making products from recycled scrap metal requires far less processing, resulting in less greenhouse gas emissions, making it more cost-effective and environmental friendly.

-Because of the heavy weight of steel and its many uses as a recycled material, you can either sell it yourself or get someone to collect it for free.
+Because of the heavy weight of steel such as cars and its many uses as a recycled material, you can either sell it yourself or get someone to collect it for free.

 Contact the scrap auto metal specialists to get yours removed.